Ryclic/CiscoWriteups/README.md

 # Networking and Cyber Writeups
 A collection of my networking and cybersecurity writeups as part of the Cisco classes I took, CCNP and Cyber.

-These labs encompass knowledge that allowed me to successfully pass these certifications:
+These labs encompass the knowledge that allowed me to successfully pass these certifications:
 - Cisco CCNA
 - AWS Cloud Practitioner
 - CCST Cybersecurity